Exxon Wins New York Climate Change Fraud Case

 "Nothing in this opinion is intended to absolve ExxonMobil from responsibility for contributing to climate change through the emission of greenhouse gasses in the production of its fossil fuel products," Ostranger wrote.
 But, he added, "this is a securities fraud case, not a climate change case."

 In a three-week trial, New York state prosecutors argued that the oil company had downplayed the financial risks it faces from possible climate regulation.
-Attorney General Letitia James said this made Exxon's assets appear more secure than they really were, which in turn affected its share price and defrauded investors.
+Attorney General Letitia James said doing so made Exxon's assets appear more secure than they really were, which in turn affected its share price and defrauded investors.

-Ostrager concluded that James' office "failed to prove by a preponderance of the evidence that ExxonMobil made any material misrepresentations that 'would have been viewed by a reasonable investor as having significantly altered the 'total mix' of information made available.'"
+Ostrager concluded that James' office "failed to prove by a preponderance of the evidence that ExxonMobil made any material misrepresentations that 'would have been viewed by a reasonable investor as having significantly altered the "total mix" of information made available.' "

 James released a statement following the verdict, saying that the case had compelled Exxon "to answer publicly for their internal decisions that misled investors."